 Taking a Cruise in January

 Pros: One of the biggest advantages of cruising in January is price.
 During this time of year school is in session and many people are back at work after a holiday break.
 That means it’s difficult for many to cruise.
-Cruise lines typically have discounted rates to fill up the ship in January; the same cruise departing at the height of the busy summer can be hundreds more than in January.
+Cruise lines typically have discounted rates to fill up the ship in January; the same cruise departing at the height of the busy summer can cost hundreds of dollars more than in January.

 As well, when winter has gripped most of North America, the Caribbean still offers a warm getaway with lots of sunshine.
 It’s a welcome change from the snow and cold see in most areas.